RIS-Empowered OTFS Modulation With Faster-than-Nyquist Signaling in High-Mobility Wireless Communications: Simulation Results

-\figref{fig:SE} evaluates the spectral efficiency of the RIS-OTFS-FTN scheme under various configurations, including same $Q=32$, different $\alpha$, $M$, and $N$, as given in tittle and legend of figure.
-In (a), with fixed $M=16$ and $N=16$, the spectral efficiency is compared for $\alpha = 1, 0.9, 0.8, 0.7$ across $Q = 30, 20, 10$.
+\figref{fig:SE} evaluates the spectral efficiency of the RIS-OTFS-FTN under various configurations, including same $Q=32$, different $\alpha$, $M$, and $N$, as given in title and legend of figure.
+In (a), with fixed $M=16$ and $N=16$, the spectral efficiency is compared for $\alpha = 1, 0.9, 0.8, 0.7$ across $Q = 30, 20, 10, 0$.
 As $\alpha$ decreases, the spectral efficiency exhibits a significant increase, consistent with the inverse proportionality to $\alpha$ in the normalization factor of \eqref{spectral efficiency}.
-This enhancement stems from FTN's ability to pack more symbols within the same frame duration, as illustrated in \figref{fig:FTN}.
 Notably, as shown in \figref{fig:BER_RIS}, while lower $\alpha$ values degrade BER due to heightened ISI, the spectral efficiency gains are substantial and continue to grow with diminishing $\alpha$, highlighting a clear trade-off between error performance and throughput.
-Furthermore, increasing $Q$ amplifies the spectral efficiency across all $\alpha$, attributable to the RIS-induced boost in effective channel gain, particularly at higher SNR where the scheme approaches capacity. (b) fixes $Q=10$ and varies $\alpha = 1, 0.9, 0.8, 0.7$ with $M=N=8, 16, 32$.
-Similar to (a), spectral efficiency increases with decreasing $\alpha$, reinforcing FTN's efficiency benefits.
+Furthermore, increasing $Q$ amplifies the spectral efficiency across all $\alpha$, attributable to the RIS-induced boost in effective channel gain, particularly at higher SNR where the scheme approaches capacity. \figref{fig:SE} (b) fixes $Q=10$ and varies $\alpha = 1, 0.9, 0.8, 0.7$ with $M=N=8, 16, 32$.
+Similar to (a), spectral efficiency increases with decreasing $\alpha$.
 Intriguingly, smaller grid sizes in $M N$ yield higher spectral efficiency, as the normalization in \eqref{spectral efficiency} scales inversely with $M N$, implying that compact frames benefit more from FTN compression relative to the occupied time-frequency resources.
-In summary, the RIS-OTFS-FTN scheme embodies a strategic trade-off in high-mobility wireless environments: FTN enhances SE at the cost of BER degradation, RIS scaling bolsters both reliability and efficiency, and grid sizing influences the normalized performance.
+Overall, the RIS-OTFS-FTN scheme embodies a strategic trade-off in high-mobility wireless environments: FTN enhances SE at the cost of BER degradation, RIS scaling bolsters both reliability and efficiency, and grid sizing influences the normalized performance.
 By considering these effects, the proposed framework offers a versatile alternative to conventional OTFS, adaptable to diverse scenarios such as spectrum-constrained urban vehicular networks or energy-limited high-speed links, thereby providing an additional tool to combat challenging propagation conditions.
+In \figref{fig:SE} (b), impact of the grid size on spectral efficiency under a constant average transmit power, revealing a fundamental trade-off governed by two competing mechanisms.
+For excessively compact grids, e.g., $M=N=8$, the discrete OTFS block suffers from severe boundary truncation, where uncaptured multipath energy spills over symbol boundaries, leading to a noticeable SE degradation.
+Conversely, when the grid is enlarged, e.g., from $16 \times 16$ to $32 \times 32$, to encapsulate almost all multipath energy without truncation, the SE growth saturates with negligible differences.
+This upper-bound saturation is rigorously justified by \eqref{spectral efficiency}.
+While enlarging the grid beyond the channel's maximum delay spread conserves total received energy, it simultaneously allows the FTN-induced colored noise to diffuse across a broader dimensional subspace.
+Detailed proof of this conclusion is in Appendix B.